aboutcode-org/scancode-toolkit/docs/source/getting-started/home.rst

 License
 -------
 ScanCode is licensed under Apache-2.0 and others.
+Datasets contributed is subject to CC-BY-4.0.
 See `License
 <https://github.com/aboutcode-org/scancode-toolkit?tab=readme-ov-file#license>`_
 for details.